-The reason I got into this business
+The reason I got into this profession

 In 1987, I earned my MBA from Wharton and began working for a large brokerage firm in Philadelphia.
 It was exciting to get up each morning, stride past Independence Hall, where the Constitution was adopted, and arrive at my stately corporate office.
 But disillusionment came quickly.
 Like all commission-based firms, the firm I worked for expected me to sell products and investments—helping clients was secondary.
 I began to dream of partnering with my clients to help them make big financial decisions and use their money in the most beneficial ways.
 I wanted to feel completely free to help them without any conflicts of interest.
-I had a big vision but as yet no plan.

 I had to acknowledge that my Ivy League MBA didn’t help me forecast the markets, so I stopped trying.
 (Many academic studies confirmed what I knew—that your odds of winning a lottery are better than your odds of predicting the markets consistently.
 The vast majority of professionals trail the brainless indices.)